 About this course

-Explore contemporary wildlife conservation and technology for conservation on this MSc at LJMU.
-Learn from world-leading experts on this hands-on course that utilises technology for solving global conservation challenges.
+Explore contemporary wildlife conservation on this innovative and hands-on MSc.
+Learn from world-leading experts on this exciting course that utilises research, practical skills and technology for solving global conservation challenges.

-- Learn from world-leading experts in the field of wildlife conservation and conservation technology
+- Learn from world-leading, reach-active experts in the field of wildlife conservation

 - Benefit from world-class teaching and laboratory facilities (including drone technology, genetics and GIS facilities)